Six Hearts Princess

-Six Hearts Princess (Japanese: シックスハートプリンセス, Shikkusuhātopurinsesu), also known as 6HP, 6♡Princess, and Six♡Princess, is a magical girl anime television series created by Takashi Murakami with character designs by mebae.
+Six Hearts Princess (Japanese: シックスハートプリンセス, Shikkusu Hāto Purinsesu), also known as 6HP, 6♡Princess, and Six♡Princess, is a magical girl anime television series created by Takashi Murakami with character designs by mebae.
 The first episode aired unfinished on Tokyo MX on December 30, 2016 and aired again in a finished state on September 29, 2017.
 Six more episodes have aired sporadically over the next two years, with the seventh debuting in September 2019.
-There were a total of fifteen episodes planned, though the eighth has not debuted as of December 2024, five years later.
+There were a total of fifteen episodes planned, though the eighth has not debuted as of December 2025, six years later.

-The series' motifs are eight values matching the ones central to Nansō Satomi Hakkenden - Jin (benevolence), Gi (justice), Rei (politeness), Chi (wisdom), Chuu (loyalty), Shin (faith), Kou (filial piety), and Tei (respect), the Kanji for which are included in the corresponding characters' surnames.
+The series' motifs are eight values matching the ones central to Nansō Satomi Hakkenden: Jin (benevolence), Gi (justice), Rei (politeness), Chi (wisdom), Chuu (loyalty), Shin (faith), Kou (filial piety), and Tei (respect), the kanji for which are included in the corresponding characters' surnames.

 History

 Six Hearts Princess was first conceived as an animated short that was exhibited at creator Takashi Murakami's exhibition "MURAKAMI VERSAILLES" at the Palace of Versailles in 2010.
 The short mimicked an opening theme, ending theme, and next-episode preview for an (at-the-time) nonexistent anime series.
 Many conceptual differences exist between this early version and later iterations; for one, the early version only included three on-screen princesses: Pink, Yellow, and Blue.

 In 2013, Murakami collaborated with cosmetics brand Shu Uemura.
 This collaboration included a Six Hearts Princess-themed commercial set to the Vocaloid song Pink or Black by kz of Livetune.
 The commercial marked the first appearance of Black Princess- part of the campaign's theme involved Pink Princess and Black Princess as foils representing, among other things, fantasy versus reality and good versus naughty.
 At the time of the collaboration, 6HP was described as an 'upcoming animated series'.

 From late 2013 to 2015, four cosplay performances- titled 6HP Ki, 6HP Sho, 6HP Ten, and 6HP Yui- were held to promote the series.
 As of the final performance in 2015, it was reportedly in production.
 The performances and the visuals created for them contained two characters not seen in any other 6HP media to date- Yukiko Nekozuka and Risako Inukai, the evil 'dark heart princesses'.
 Also featured was Kyoko Takatomi, White Princess, whose status in the newest iteration is still uncertain.

 The pilot episode aired in 2016 as promised; its plot, like those of each of the iterations before it, differed heavily from the final version.
 Production on the full series started afterwards.
 When the first episode was released, it was unfinished, and an apology message from Murakami was appended to it along with a documentary segment on the series' production.
 Following episodes would also be aired alongside documentaries; a documentary appended to a re-airing of the pilot revealed that it was originally supposed to be partially or entirely 2D rather than CGI.